horowitz-lab/using_trackpy/README.md

 # using_trackpy
-I have used trackpy with HDF5 xyt hyperstack movies and with avi movies.
-Here are my ipython notebooks.
+We have used trackpy with HDF5 xyt hyperstack movies and with avi movies.
+Here are our ipython notebooks.

 ### using_ipyparallel_with_trackpy.ipynb
 Using ipyparallel is recommended in the trackpy walkthrough for speeding up particle tracking.
 Here I have implemented it.